-- Turn the gas control/temperature knob to the "OFF" position (Figure 19). - 3.
-Remove the outer door. - Remove the two screws securing the manifold door to the combustion chamber (Figure 23). - 5.
-Disconnect the thermopile, pilot tube, the igniter wire from the igniter button, the two connectors attached to the thermal switch, and manifold tube at the gas control valve/thermostat.
-(Figures 22 & 23.) - 6.
-Grasp the manifold tube and push down slightly to free the manifold tube, pilot tube, and thermopile. - 7.
-Carefully remove the manifold assembly from the combustion chamber.
-NOTE: Be sure not to damage internal parts.
+- 3. Remove the outer door. - 4.
+Remove the two screws securing the burner door assembly to the combustion chamber.
+(Figure 23). - Disconnect the thermocouple (right-hand thread), pilot tube, the igniter wire from the igniter button, and manifold tube at the thermostat.
+(Figure 22). - 6.
+Grasp the manifold tube and push down slightly to free the manifold tube, pilot tube, and thermocouple. - Carefully remove the burner door assembly from the combustion chamber.
+Be sure not to damage internal parts.